The wrong war, at the wrong place, at the wrong time: Passages from testimony

 Here is a more complete passage of Bradley's testimony:

 Vietnam War usage

 Presidential candidate John F. Kennedy echoed Bradley's sentiments in a speech given on October 12, 1960:

 Should I become your President...
 I will not risk American lives and a nuclear war by permitting any other nation to drag us into the wrong war at the wrong place at the wrong time through an unwise commitment that is unwise militarily, unnecessary to our security and unsupported by our allies.

 Iraq War usage

 The quotation has since been used to criticize the planning and execution of the 2003 U.S. invasion of Iraq and the subsequent occupation.
 General Anthony Zinni, historian Arthur Schlesinger, Jr., and Governor Howard Dean have all used variations of the phrase in criticism of the Bush administration's handling of the Iraq war.
-Notably, Schlesinger also reported contemporaneously on Bradley's original statement back in 1951.
+Notably, Schlesinger also reported contemporaneously on Bradley's original statement back in 1951 in his book The General and the President, and the Future of American Foreign Policy.